Reviews Communities Blog FAQ Services Contact

 Grants leave you with the most money at a 2026 resale in San Diego.
 If you miss a grant, a zero-interest forgivable loan usually beats a 3% deferred loan, and it becomes the clear winner if you hold through the full forgiveness period.

 You are competing in one of the priciest markets in the country, where median prices hovered near $900,000 in mid 2025 and inventory sat around 2.5 months.
 Homes under $1 million often sold in under 30 days, and that speed is not easing much in 2026.
-If you are targeting a starter condo in North Park or a townhome in Chula Vista-vs-la-mesa-best-starter-homes-under-800k-for-first-time-buyers-in-2026/), you are likely balancing a tight down payment, strict debt-to-income limits, and fast offer deadlines.
+If you are targeting a starter condo in North Park or a townhome in Chula Vista, you are likely balancing a tight down payment, strict debt-to-income limits, and fast offer deadlines.
 The type of assistance you choose can change your future resale proceeds by tens of thousands of dollars.
 That is why understanding the difference between deferred payment loans, forgivable loans, and true grants matters today.
 You want to know which option keeps more money in your pocket when you sell.
 This guidance also applies if you are considering nearby La Mesa or El Cajon, where local assistance rules can shift your break-even point.

 You should start by matching your expected timeline in the home to each program’s rules, because resale math changes based on how long you hold the property.